wavefrontHQ/docs/pages/doc/alerts_faq.md

 permalink: alerts_faq.html
 summary: Learn alert customization from experts.
 ---
+## Who can view and modify alerts?
+All users can view and examine alerts.
+You need **Alerts** permission to create and modify alerts.

+As an administrator, you can [restrict access for new dashboards and alerts](access.html#changing-access-for-individual-dashboards-or-alerts).

+If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they’ve been shared with you.

-## How often Wavefront checks the result of the alert condition?
+## How often Wavefront evaluates the result of the alert condition?
-The minimum and default **Checking Frequency** interval is 1 minute.
+The minimum and default **Checking Frequency** is 1 minute.
 You can adjust this property from the *Advanced* settings of the alert depending on your data reporting frequency.

-## How Wavefront decides whether the result of the alert condition is `true` or `false`?
+## How Wavefront evaluates the result of the alert condition as `true` or `false`?
 If the conditional expression is *met* or returns a *non-zero* value, the result is `true`.
 If the conditional expression is *not met* or returns a *zero* value, the result is `false`.
 If there's no data reported during the checking frequency interval, there's no result from the evaluation.

 If your metrics do not report at a fixed interval or if your metrics report more than 1 value per checking frequency interval, by default, Wavefront performs an *average* aggregation of the values before evaluating the result.
 In such cases, you can base your conditional expression on the last value reported, the sum of the values, the minimum or the maximum value, or the average of the values depending on what nuance you want your query to capture.